ClutchKick2207/Google-Career-Certificates/Google Data Analytics/Foundations - Data, Data, Everywhere/00 - Introducing Data Analytics/02 - Understanding the data ecosystem.md

 > [!info] Definition - Data Science
 > Creating new ways of modelling and understanding the unknown by using raw data

+> [!info] Definition - Data Analysis
+> The collection, transformation, and organisation of data in order to draw conclusions, make predictions, and drive informed decision making

 - **The Data Ecosystem**
 	- Data lives inside it's own ecosystems
 	- **Elements of a Data Ecosystem**